donejs/donejs/docs/guides/place-my-order.md

 ### Progressive loading

-Our `index.stache` contains a can-import tag for each of the pages we have implemented.
-These can-imports which have nested html will be progressively loaded; the restaurant list page's JavaScript and CSS will only be loaded when the user visits that page.
+Our `app.js` contains steal.import() calls for each of the pages we have implemented.
+These dynamic imports progressively load page components only when the user visits that page.

 ### Bundling assets